 2 – Lt.
 Luther Wilson.

 Sandy."
 Sand Creek is historically the shortened version of the official name of the Big Sandy.
-The ‘big
+The ‘big bend’ is commonly

-a detachment of 130 Fort Lyon soldiers, Wynkoop conducted a successful peace negotiation with Black Kettle and other Cheyenne
+detachment of 130 Fort Lyon soldiers, Wynkoop conducted a successful peace negotiation with Black Kettle and other Cheyenne